AdaCore/gnatcoverage/qualification/qm/plans/Software_Configuration_Management_Plan/content.rst

 using the AdaCore ticket system deployed within the whole company for more than fifteen years now.

-The location of the GNATcoverage repository is:
-**git+ssh://scm.forge.open-do.org/scmrepos/git/couverture**

-The location of the GNATcoverege Qualification Kit repository is:
+The GNATcoverage tool sources and Qualification Kit artifacts are hosted in distinct subdirectories on a single repository:

 **git+ssh://git.eu.adacore.com/scmrepos/git/gnatcoverage**

 .. _adacore-change-control: